codingharry123/Braille_Recognition/README.md

  thoughts, sharing ideas, and participating more fully in society.
 Our goal is to create a tool that empowers those with visual and speech impairments, fostering a world where communication barriers no longer define a person’s ability to connect with others.

+# Architecture
+ The architecture of the project is using Yolo v11 to detect the braille character from the full-page braille book, then using CNN transfer learning models to classify them, then apply NLP tecknique to improve the final output, which make it readable and sensible.